geraldonovais/Computer-Science-Concepts-and-Paradigms/README.md

 # Dependecy Injection

-Dependency injection is a programming technique in which an object or function receives other objects or functions that it requires, as opposed to creating them internally.
-Dependency injection aims to separate the concerns of constructing objects and using them, leading to loosely coupled programs.
-The pattern ensures that an object or function that wants to use a given service should not have to know how to construct those services.
-Instead, the receiving 'client' (object or function) is provided with its dependencies by external code (an 'injector').
+Dependency injection is a programming technique to manage dependencies between classes or components.
+It involves providing an object with its dependencies, rather than the object creating them itself.
+This pattern promotes loose coupling and enhances the testability, maintainability, and flexibility of code.
 Dependency injection makes implicit dependencies explicit and helps solve the following problems:

 * How can a class be independent from the creation of the objects it depends on?
 * How can an application, and the objects it uses support different configurations?

+## How Dependency Injection Works:

+**Dependencies**: These are the objects or services that a class needs to perform its functions.
+For example, a class that manages user authentication might need a database connection as a dependency.

+**Injection**: Instead of a class instantiating its dependencies directly, they are "injected" into the class from the outside, typically through constructors, setters, or interfaces.

+## Benefits of Dependency Injection:

+* Loose Coupling: Classes are not tightly bound to their dependencies, making them easier to change or replace.
+* Improved Testability: Dependencies can be easily mocked or stubbed during unit testing.
+* Flexibility: Makes it easier to swap out implementations of dependencies without modifying the dependent class.
+* Maintainability: Code is more modular and easier to maintain or extend over time.

 # Solid Principles